cosmos/sdk-tutorials/voter/index.md

 4. Refresh the page.

-5. Sign in as an end user with a password.
+5. Sign in as an app end user with a password.

 6. Create a new poll.
 It takes a few seconds to process the transaction.

-7. Now, visit <http://localhost:1317/voter/poll> .
+7. Now, visit <http://localhost:1317/voter/poll>.
 This endpoint is defined in `x/voter/client/rest/queryPoll.go`:

   ```json
   {